cyber-physical-systems/SolarFinder/README.md

 ## Datasets

-To download rooftop images data: [Download (TBA)](https://www.kaggle.com/qli027/solar-finder).
+To download rooftop images data: [Download](https://www.kaggle.com/datasets/qli027/solar-finder).
 We currently are having issue to host the linked website for sharing the dataset.
 A new link will be annouced soon.

 ## Pre-request Environment